Mennatallah98/MapMyWorld/README.md

 ## Packages

-* **my_robot:** Contains the URDF of r 4-wheeled under the name of my_robot with the attached sensors including depth camera in addition to the world with robot embbeded in aldo the modified configuartion files and the world map.
+* **my_robot:** Contains the URDF of r 4-wheeled under the name of my_robot with the attached sensors including depth camera in addition to the world with robot embbeded in aldo the modified configuartion files and the world map also joy_teleop node which controls the robot using the joystick.

 ## Nodes